johanvergeer/python-interfaces/README.rst

 If you have any ideas feel free to create an issue or a pull request.

-After cloning the repository you can install the dependencies with `poetry install`
+After cloning the repository you can install the dependencies with :code:`poetry install`

-Next you need to install `pre-commit`_ with `pre-commit install`.
+Next you need to install `pre-commit`_ with :code:`pre-commit install`.

 .. _article on dependency injection frameworks: https://codingwithjohan.com/articles/python/python-dependency-injection-frameworks/